TamTunnel/Apache-TacticalMesh/docs/lab-deployment-guide.md

 ---

-### Phase 4: Mesh Peering Demo (Optional, 15 minutes)
+### Phase 4: Mesh Multi-Hop Routing Demo (20 minutes)

 > [!NOTE]
-> Mesh peering is experimental in v0.1.0.
-This demonstrates peer discovery only.
+> Level 2 Multi-Hop Routing enables nodes to relay heartbeats through peers when the controller is unreachable.

-#### 4.1 Configure Peer Discovery
+#### 4.1 Configure Mesh Networking

 Edit agent config on each node to include mesh settings: